 If you love porridge for breakfast, if you are in good health and feel great each and every day and are having oats for breakfast, don’t change it.
 However if you think you would like to find some other breakfast alternatives, see how you go by removing them for 30 days.
 Then see how you feel, look, act and perform.
 Then reintroduce and compare.

 This is how you discover what foods work for you.
-If you find no change then this could be a fantastic breakfast for you.
-Only you know the answer to this question.
+If you find no change then this could be a fantastic breakfast for you and certainly is a great start to the day.
+I have always loved porridge for breakfast, but my body didn’t agree, so I listened and found another option that worked better.
+Only you know the answer to this question and let your body be your teacher.
 I’m here to give you the facts so you can make educated decisions for yourself.

 You need to learn to listen to your body.
 If you continue to expose your body to something it is intolerant to, you will always feel the same.
-Gluten intolerances aren’t just shown up as a gut irritation.
+Food and gluten intolerances aren’t just shown up as a gut irritation.
 In fact only 30% of symptoms are in this form.
 Other gluten intolerance symptoms include: